nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 In order to add tasks or deadlines related to the module, a module would have to be created.

 Additionally, the modules to which these tasks belong need to be specified within the command.
-If the user is CD-ed into the module, the module code will not be required in the command.
+If the user is `cd`'d into the module, the module code will not be required in the command.

 Information regarding tasks/deadlines can be recognised in the CLI using tags.